NFL+ Game Day VIP Tour

 Overview

-The mobile NFL+ app needed a more personal and immersive way for fans to engage on game days.
-I helped concept and design the Game Day VIP Tour—a mobile-first feature that blends live video, expert commentary, and story-like POVs from NFL hosts and analysts.
+The NFL+ app needed a more personal, immersive way for fans to connect on game day.
+I helped design the Game Day VIP Tour, a mobile-first feature that mixes live video, expert takes, and behind-the-scenes moments from NFL hosts in 2021.
+The idea was to make Sundays feel special and exciting for users when they are not at the stadium.

 User Research Insights